-Many research teams are looking for ways to slow the aging process in both HIV-positive patients as in HIV-negative individuals.
-There have been no proven methods to actually reverse the aging (despite what the smart TVTL pass informational announcements stating on television and on the Internet claiming they can).
-Here is a sampling of some of the most promising examples of research for aging slowing, and some examples of people that these "tactics" may be more risky and require caution.
+Many research teams are looking for ways to slow down the aging process, both in HIV-positive patients and in HIV-negative individuals.
+So far there are no proven methods for actually reversing aging (despite what TVTL savvy advertisers put out on TV and on the Internet stating they can).
+Here is a sample of some of the most promising examples of slow aging research, and a few examples of people in whom these "tactics" may be more risky and require caution.

 As already explained, the chronically active immune system is harmful in many ways.
 Not only it can directly damage our blood vessels and vital organs, but can also accelerate the turnover of our immune cells, leading to develop immunosenescence related to age.

-A wide variety of other compounds currently available for other experimental conditions and are being tested in people with HIV to calm the immune system.
-Drugs being studied include aspirin, HMG-CoA reductase inhibitors (commonly called "statins" and used to lower cholesterol), a protease inhibitor input (Selzentrymaraviroc), and drugs that are usually used to treat malaria.
-Experimental Drugs include those that are designed to treat arthritis and other inflammatory diseases.
+A wide variety of compounds currently available for other conditions and other-experimental are being tested in people with HIV to calm the immune system.
+Among the drugs under study are aspirin, HMG-CoA reductase inhibitors (commonly called "statins" and used to lower cholesterol), protease inhibitor entry ( Selzentry maraviroc), and drugs that are commonly used to treat malaria.
+Experimental drugs include those that have been designed to treat arthritis and other inflammatory diseases.

 Lengthening Telomeres and repair